dubinc/examples/deeplink/react-native/react-navigation/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+## Contributing

+Thanks for taking the time to contribute!
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make will benefit everybody and are very appreciated.

+Please try to create bug reports that are:

+- _Reproducible._ Include steps to reproduce the problem.
+- _Specific._ Include as much detail as possible: which version, what environment, etc.
+- _Unique._ Do not duplicate existing opened issues.
+- _Scoped to a Single Bug._ One bug per report.

+## License

+MIT License